ramokz/phantom-camera/documentation/docs/follow-modes/group.md

 <Property propertyName="Auto Distance (3D)" propertyType="bool" propertyDefault="false">
 <template v-slot:propertyDescription>

 Enables the `PCam` to automatically distance itself based on the targets' distances between each other.
-It creates an `AABB` that surrounds the targets.
-The `PCam`'s actual target is the centre of AABB.

 It looks at the longest axis between the different targets and interpolates the distance length between the `Minimum Distance` and `Maximum Distance` properties below.